 It was marked by the Great Migration.
 Which was preceded by what we call “Peak philanthropy”.

-The probability of relations getting worse before they get better, may be high.
+However, in the 19th century, America became visibly worse, before it got better.
+Herein, the probability of relations getting worse before they get better, may be high.

 If history repeats itself, then any societal ‘turbulence’ will prompt a higher proportion of America’s HNW families to independently choose to concentrate wealth LESS into their children, and find MORE ways to invest into those who do not inherit a fund sufficient to pay for life’s expenses.